alisha17/alisha17.github.io/_posts/2017-12-17-outreachy_journey.md

 There were some many awesome organisations and projects.
 I was already familiar with how Mozilla's bug tracking system works (using Bugzilla), how to open PRs and how the reviews work etc. I chose 2-3 projects which I found interesting.
 I made contributions to all of them, but ultimately the project which interested me the most was **Rust Web Assembly Showcase**.
 The mentor of the project was **Brian Anderson (co-creator of Rust)**.
 The task of the project was to create a web application in Rust and compile it to Web Assembly.

 I started fixing some Rust bugs and making small Rust applications all compiled to Web Assembly.
 It was so much fun!
-My mentor shortlisted me as the Outreachy intern for his project.
+Brian shortlisted me as the Outreachy intern for his project.

 **But then this happened.....**

 A week before the selected Outreachy interns were to be announced, I received a mail from the organizers informing me that I was not eligible for the internship since I did not have full 3 months off from the university, and the Outreachy eligibility criteria clearly states this.
 Though, I had like full 2 months off, but the academic calender did not explicitly asserted this.
 Me and Brian tried to convince them, but probably they were right as they did not want the intern's studies to suffer.
 Brian was disappointed too (since I had already started working on the project) and I was very disheartened, but that did not deter me from working harder and learning Rust in the process.
-Brian, being an awesome Rust community member, still mentored me all through the summer like he would mentor to an intern and I ended up doing two Rust projects: [Tic-Tac-Toe](https://github.com/alisha17/tic-tac-toe) and [Testrunner](https://github.com/alisha17/testrunner). **[Thanks Brian!]**.
+Brian, being an awesome Rust community member, still mentored me all through the summer like he would mentor an intern and I ended up doing two Rust projects: [Tic-Tac-Toe](https://github.com/alisha17/tic-tac-toe) and [Testrunner](https://github.com/alisha17/testrunner). **[Thanks Brian!]**.
 We had weekly Hangouts and IRC meetings, code reviews, bug fixes and it was a great learning experience.
-I even completed the Rust Libz-Blitz contest and won free tickets to Rust Fest Switzerland, but I wasn't able to go anyway (That's a story for another day! :-p)
+I even completed the [Rust Libz-Blitz](http://blog.rustfest.eu/libz-blitz) contest and won free tickets to Rust Fest Switzerland, but I wasn't able to go anyway (That's a story for another day! :-p)

 ### Outreachy Round 15: Finally!
 I was really excited for Outreachy Round 15 (Dec'17-March'18) and was determined to apply for it.